 1. Admit your need (I am a sinner and have made mistakes).

 2. Be willing to turn from your sins (repent – truly sorry to God & a true desire to change).

 3. Believe that Jesus Christ died for you on the Cross and rose from the grave.

 4. Through prayer, invite Jesus Christ to come and control your life (receive Him as Savior and Lord).

 Romans 3:23 & 6:23; Luke 13:3; Acts 4:12; Ephesians 2:8-9; John 3:16-17

 (Prayer): Dear Lord Jesus, I need you and realize I have been doing life on my own.
 I want you to be in my life and be my life.
 I have messed up and need your forgiveness.
 I believe that you died for my sins and now invite you into my heart & life.
 I want a personal relationship with you.
 I want to trust you as savior and follow you as Lord.
 In Jesus Name, Amen

 Now What?
-If you have prayed this prayer or still have questions about Jesus please contact me.
-You can call me at 406.328.4499 or email me using the button below.
+If you have prayed this prayer or still have questions about Jesus please contact the church at 406.328.4499.